 Focused will be on (but will not be limited by) ‘building with nature’ and community-made low-cost alternatives.
 The following options will be considered for implementation during the full proposal development phase:

+Introduce crops that are suited for a salty environment

+Introduce aquaculture to adapt to current erosion dynamics (eg. Shrimp farm, clams or the other type of fish)

+Replant and monitor forests and mangroves

+Artifitial barrier inland with natural elements (eg. Dune/barrier nourishment)

+Planting of vegetation in existing dunes to prevent erosion

+Set up early warning systems and temporary flood defenses, such as sand bags

+For the execution of these interventions the key role will be developed by the Local Planning Departments along with Local Assemblies.
+Capacity of the government and the communities will be assessed for community contracting.
+In case there is need of more capacity support, companies will be hired as per section I.

 For more detailed info see table 5 and annex 3

 Component 5: Knowledge management, communication and institutional and regulatory framework at the regional, national and local level.